canonical/charmed-openstack-upgrader/CONTRIBUTING.md

 enhancing our documentation, you can filter issues using the "documentation" label to find issues specifically related to documentation improvement.

-Once you decided which issue to work on, you can express your interest by posting a comment on it.
+Once you have decided which issue to work on, you can express your interest by posting a comment on it.
 When you submit your proposed fix for an issue, link your PR to the issue with one of the supported [keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).